Ask the Expert: Help! My Dog Keeps Running Through Our Wireless Fence

 If you are not using the static correction feature and your dog is breaching the boundary, go back into re-training and concentrate on proofing or testing the conditioned response to the Alert & Warning Tones and vibration.
 If that proves challenging, then it may be time to move to the more traditional static correction as your dog is telling you that the Alert and Warning tones plus vibration alone do not have sufficient meaning or a deterrent effect.
 The static correction gives the tones more meaning.

 Lastly, after your dog fully understands what is expected of them and has succeeded with no distractions, the next step is to increase distraction during training.
 Practice in an environment that is as realistic as possible - with the anticipated distractions.
 For example, if a neighbor’s dog is the distraction, train while the dog is outside.
 Gradually increase your distance from your dog with a long line while training, always ensuring that they succeed in returning to the safe area, as failure is not an option.
-Check out this blog if you need more help on training to ignore distractions.
+For success tips, read more on how to Teach your Dog to Ignore Outdoor Distractions.

 "In all aspects of training, you must take it in baby steps and crawl, walk and then run."